Cass Truckload Linehaul Index

 A Measure of Market Fluctuations in Truckload Costs

-According to Avondale Partners, “We would point out that contract pricing (which applies to 95+% of the public carriers’ freight) has been accelerating after a drawn-out bid season.
-As a result, although spot market pricing has decelerated somewhat (it remains strong), we are not surprised to see our Index continue to post mid-to-high single digit gains and we expect this to continue into 1Q'15.
-We are raising our contract TL pricing prediction to an increase of 4% to 9% in 2015, depending on how much [of a rate increase] each carrier was successful in obtaining in 2014 and when those rate increases were achieved.”
+Commenting on this index, investment firm Avondale Partners said, “We would point out that contract pricing (which applies to 95+% of the public carriers' freight) has been accelerating after a drawn-out bid season last year.
+As a result, although spot market pricing has decelerated somewhat (it remains strong), … we see TL pricing increasing between 4% and 9% in 2015, depending on how much rate increase each carrier was successful in obtaining in 2014 and when those rate increases were achieved.”

 View data points from 2005-present.